paxpelus/love2d-volley/README.md

 This is a pretty basic attempt to create a volley game in love2d.

-If anyone is interested on creating this game just send me an email.
+If anyone is interested on helping on this game just send me an email.

+This game needs:

+- Graphic Desigg
+- Ideas
+-
+:)